Eugenia calycina

-Eugenia calycina, also known as savannah cherry, field cherry, Jabuti cherry, Grao de galo, cerejinha, cereja de cerrado, pitanga-vermelha, red pitanga, pitanga cherry of cerrado, and ca-ajaboti, is a flowering shrub in the family Myrtaceae.
+Eugenia calycina, also known as savannah cherry, field cherry, Jabuti cherry, Grão de galo, cerejinha, cereja do cerrado, pitanga-vermelha, red pitanga, cherry of the Cerrado, and ca-ajaboti, is a flowering shrub in the family Myrtaceae.
+The specific epithet (calycina) comes from Latin calycinus, meaning having a notable calyx.

 Distribution

-Eugenia calycina is native to Brazil, including but not exclusive to the states of Goias, Sao Paulo, Minas Gerais, Mato Grosso do Sul, and Parana.
+Eugenia calycina is native to Brazil, including but not exclusive to the states of Goiás, São Paulo, Minas Gerais, Mato Grosso do Sul, and Paraná.
 It grows wild in savannahs and fields up to 1600 m in elevation, especially in drier areas.